mskian/electron-example/README.md

-# Electron Desktop APP for Linux
+# Electron Desktop APPlication

-Convert your website to Desktop APP using Electron (Currently Build Package for Linux Only soon Available for Windows)
+Convert your website/blog into D Desktop Application Build using Electron (Currently Build Package for Available Linux Only soon for Windows)

 ## Requirements